paddysplace/paddysblog-v3/_drafts/and-when-you-re-up.md

 date:

 ---
-What a difference 48 hours can make..After my previous visit to the gym went [horribly badly](https://blog.thisispaddys.space/running/2021/08/12/a-running-low/ "Running low"), friday did a complete 180 and restored faith in myself
+What a difference 48 hours can make..After my previous visit to the gym went [horribly badly](https://blog.thisispaddys.space/running/2021/08/12/a-running-low/ "Running low"), friday did a complete 180 and restored faith in myself.

 > “No one can make you feel inferior without your consent.” – Eleanor Roosevelt